SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/random_search.rst

 Random Search
 =============

-Random Search is the simplest optimization algorithm: it samples random positions from the search space and tracks the best one found.
-Despite its simplicity, it's often surprisingly effective and serves as an important baseline.
+Random Search samples positions uniformly at random from the search space and retains the best result found across all iterations.
+Each candidate position is drawn independently, with no dependence on previously evaluated points.
+The algorithm maintains no model, performs no local refinement, and applies no selection pressure between iterations.
+It is a pure exploration strategy with zero exploitation.

 .. grid:: 2